(Oops, I think I meant “Reform architecture school.”)

 An alternative to the architecture-industrial complex

-Prof. Nikos Salingaros, in to the student petition at ArchNewsNow.com, applauds their desire to reform architecture education, and offers sage advice to students seeking change. “[I]s it realistic to expect architectural education to change?
+Prof. Nikos Salingaros, in his own reply to the student petition at ArchNewsNow.com, applauds their desire to reform architecture education, and offers sage advice to students seeking change. “[I]s it realistic to expect architectural education to change?
 The current cult-based system is not set up to diagnose – let alone fix – deep internal contradictions.
 The best it can do is to protect its ‘business as usual’ approach to design by applying a band-aid.
 Hope exists only in developing an alternative education outside the mainstream” – easier said than done, Salingaros adds.

 However, the professor notes that efforts to bring real reform to architecture make this a hopeful moment for students.
 The best comparison may be to the “slow-food” movement.
 It offers a more locally based alternative to the agriculture-industrial complex.
 Architecture could benefit from a parallel approach.
 Salingaros himself has led scientific research that mines neurobiology to identify how a living, healthy architecture can be nurtured by mimicking nature’s reproductive system.
 The “cult-based system” shields students from learning of such advances.
 They must seek knowledge from outside the insulated, isolated environment of architecture school.